MarvinTheMoodLifter/horme/README.md

 # :amphora: Horme :amphora:

 Horme is a simple command-line ToDo list application.<br>
-Check the [Wiki](https://github.com/MarvinTheMoodLifter/horme/wiki) section for more details.
+Check the [Wiki](https://github.com/MarvinTheMoodLifter/horme/wiki) for more details.

 </div>